jdweak/cse15l-lab-reports/lab-report-4-week-8.md

 3. Running the Junit using our Makefile command, we get the following output when testing MarkdownParse on snippet 3:

-> Politz's MarkdownParse:
+> Other Student's MarkdownParse:

 ![image](/images/snippet3PolitzFail.PNG)

 * This implementaiton fails on snippet 3.
 We can see this in the java.lang.AssertionError, meaning the returned value was different than the expected.
-Here we see that the program failed to return https://cse.ucsd.edu/.
+Here we see that the program failed to return any of the expected links in the snippet.

 > My MarkdownParse: